Financial Independence Guide: The Simple Math, Steps & Timeline to Retire Early

 Don’t worry, this practice becomes a habit very quickly and—once you have a system set in place—should not take more than 30 minutes at the end of each month.
 Tracking your expenses and savings rate gives you clarity, helps you spot waste, and shows where small changes can make a big difference.
 Without tracking, you’re flying blind.

-Once you’ve tracked your income and expenses, plug them into a Financial Independence Calculator (see Figure 2) to estimate how many years it will take to reach your FI goal, based on your current lifestyle.
+Once you’ve tracked your income and expenses, plug them into a Financial Independence Calculator (Figure 2 below) to estimate how many years it will take to reach your FI goal, based on your current lifestyle.
 In the following section we provide a step-by-step example.

 Even if that timeline says 20, 30, or 40 years, don’t be discouraged yet.
 Remember what we said about the non-linear relationship between savings rate and timeline to FI—just increasing your savings rate by 5-10% percentage points makes a tremendous difference.

-Little by little, you will find ways to accelerate it over time, especially once you see the results of smart decisions made consistently.
-If you struggle with adjsuting your savings rate, I recommend following the 1% Savings Method.
-Before you know it you will have reached your first $100K invested—and everything starts to snowball in your favor from there.
+Little by little, you will find ways to accelerate your FI timeline, especially once you see the results of smart decisions made consistently.
+If you struggle with adjusting your savings rate, I recommend following the 1% Savings Method.
+Before you know it, you will have reached your first $100K invested—and everything starts to snowball in your favor from there.

 Cappadocia, Turkey.
 For some, the idea of continuous traveling while they’re still young and healthy is their motivation for Financial Independence and early retirement.
 Photo by Mesut Kaya on Unsplash.